Silver96/noel-bm3d-executable/README.md

-# rn-extract-link BM3D executable
+# noel BM3D executable
-This repo contains the files required to compile a working BM3D executable for the project [rn-extract-link](https://github.com/Silver96/rn-extract-link).
+This repo contains the files required to compile a working BM3D executable for the [noel](https://github.com/Silver96/noel) project.

 In order to obtain a working executable, the following steps are needed:
 - Install Matlab Compiler package from Matlab official packages